linnelab/datacamp_data_analysis_with_R/2_1&3_1_data_transform.md

-# Lesson 2 : Introduction to the Tidyverse
+# Lesson 2 & 3 : Introduction to the Tidyverse and Data Manipulation with dplyr

-## 2-1.
-Data wrangling
+## 2-1 & 3-1.
+Data transform
 * __Introdution__ :
   * tidyverse tool :
     * A collection of **`data science tools`** within R for **`transforming and visualizing data`**.